Priority: - Contain

 - As a stop gap measure, clip flowers to prevent seed development and dispersal and remove fruits to prevent them from floating downstream and creating new colonies.

 - Plant parts are toxic and can cause skin irritation, so be sure to wear gloves and appropriate protective clothing.

 - Take care to ensure that all plant parts have been removed from the area and disposed of by burning or placing in a thick garbage bag and take to the landfill.

 - The application of a benthic barrier may be used.
 Cut the plant down to the base and lay down a heavy rubber mat to block light and weigh down rhizomes.
-This will smother plants and should be left on for at least 70 days.
+See this Youtube Playlist (Yellow Flag Iris - Instructional Videos on Using Benthic Barrier Technique) for further directions

 For alternative planting options to yellow flag iris download the ISCBC's Grow Me Instead brochure (pg.
 55 and 56).

 For further details on Yellow Flag Iris control please refer to the Metro Vancouver's Best Management Practices for Yellow Flag Iris here.

 Download the Invasive Species Council of BC's Factsheet for Yellow Flag Iris here.